mimolabs/mimo-ce/docs/install-docker.md

 If you're using [Digital Ocean](https://m.do.co/c/8504487cbb3a), you will need to update your password.

 ### Install Docker and Git

+To complete the installation, you'll need Git and Docker on your new server.

 ```
 wget -qO- https://get.docker.com/ | sh